Computer data storage

-Even the first computer designs, Charles Babbage's Analytical Engine and Percy Ludgate's Analytical Machine, clearly distinguished between processing and memory (Babbage stored numbers as rotations of gears, while Ludgate stored numbers as displacements of rods in shuttles).
-This distinction was extended in the Von Neumann architecture, where the CPU consists of two main parts: The control unit and the arithmetic logic unit (ALU).
+Generally, the faster and volatile storage components are referred to as "memory", while slower persistent components are referred to as "storage".
+This distinction was extended in the Von Neumann architecture, where the central processing unit (CPU) consists of two main parts: The control unit and the arithmetic logic unit (ALU).
 The former controls the flow of data between the CPU and memory, while the latter performs arithmetic and logical operations on data.
+In practice, almost all computers use a memory hierarchy, which puts memory close to the CPU and storage further away.